 The board of directors of the Corporation implemented the Restricted Share Plan on November 27, 2018.
 The Restricted Share Plan was approved by the Shareholders of the Corporation on May 23, 2019.
 In accordance with the policies of the TSX, increases in a plan maximum will be subject to Shareholder approval.
+Subject to obtaining (i) Shareholder approval at the Meeting; and (ii) TSX acceptance, on March 28, 2025, the board of directors of the Corporation adopted certain amendments to the Restricted Share Plan.
+Accordingly, at the Meeting, Shareholders will be asked to consider and, if thought appropriate, approve the Amended Restricted Share Plan Resolution.
+For further information, please refer to the section entitled "Approval of Amended and Restated Restricted Share Plan".

 The purpose of the Restricted Share Plan is to attract, retain and motivate qualified employees, directors, management, employees and consultants of the Corporation and the Designated Affiliates (as defined in the Restricted Share Plan) and to reward them for their contributions toward the goals and success of the Corporation.
-Pursuant to the terms of the Restricted Share Plan, the board of directors may designate directors, management, employees and consultants of the Corporation and the Designated Affiliates eligible to receive RSRs (an "eligible Participant") to acquire such numbers of common shares as the board of directors may determine, each RSR so granted being for a term specified by the board of directors up to a maximum of three years from the date of grant.
-The Restricted Share Plan provides that RSRs may be granted by the Board to eligible Participants as a discretionary payment in consideration of past services to the Corporation.
-Each RSR entitles the holder to receive one common share of the Corporation without payment of additional consideration on the later of: (i) the end of a restricted period of time as determined by the board of directors of the Corporation (a "Restricted Period"); and (ii) a date determined by an eligible Participant that is after the Restricted Period (a "Deferred Payment Date").
+Pursuant to the terms of the Restricted Share Plan, the board of directors may designate directors, management, employees and consultants of the Corporation and the Designated Affiliates eligible to receive RSRs (an "Eligible Participant") to acquire such numbers of common shares as the board of directors may determine, each RSR so granted being for a term specified by the board of directors up to a maximum of three years from the date of grant.
+The Restricted Share Plan provides that RSRs may be granted by the Board to Eligible Participants as a discretionary payment in consideration of past services to the Corporation.
+Each RSR entitles the holder to receive one common share of the Corporation without payment of additional consideration on the later of: (i) the end of a restricted period of time as determined by the board of directors of the Corporation (a "Restricted Period"); and (ii) a date determined by an Eligible Participant that is after the Restricted Period (a "Deferred Payment Date").
 The maximum number of common shares reserved for issuance for RSRs granted under the Restricted Share Plan is 2,700,000 common shares.
+Subject to Shareholder approval at the Meeting, the amendment to the Restricted Share Plan increases the maximum number of common shares reserved for issuance for RSRs granted thereunder to 4,700,000 common shares, representing 2.4% of the outstanding common shares of the Corporation as of the date hereof.